GiyoXD/streamlit_invoice_ui/config_template_cli/generate_config/instruction/MAPPING_GUIDE.md

 python add_mapping.py --add-header "NET WEIGHT KG:col_net"
 ```

+### 4. Ignoring Headers

+When using the Template Generator UI, you can choose to **ignore** headers that you don't need to map.
+Simply select `IGNORE (Skip this header)` from the dropdown when configuring a new template.
+Ignored headers will not be added to the mapping configuration and will be skipped during template generation.

+**Use cases for ignoring headers:**
+- Irrelevant columns in the source file
+- Headers that don't correspond to any system field
+- Temporary or placeholder columns
+- Headers that should not appear in the generated output

 ## Common Column IDs

 Here are the standard column IDs used in the template: